RenatoArcos/Python/README.md

 # Python

-Here I upload my personal progress with python by based on programs took from social media.
+Here I upload my personal progress with Python used to solve a fast problem solution
-Letting in the code the account where I based my code.